dataforseo/TypeScriptClient/docs/interfaces/ISerpYahooOrganicLiveAdvancedResultInfo.md

 > `optional` **keyword**: `string`

-keyword received in a POST array the keyword is returned with decoded %## (plus symbol ‘+’ will be decoded to a space character)
+keyword received in a POST array the keyword is returned with decoded %## (plus character ‘+’ will be decoded to a space character)

 #### Defined in

-main.ts:68575
+main.ts:77732

 ***